EpicRangeTime/EpicRangeTime-Weapons/README.md

 4. Enjoy!

-LICENSE APPLICATION
+LICENSE APPLICATION:
-The license contained within license-assets.md is intended to cover the assets within the /bundles folder.
+- The license contained within license-assets.md is intended to cover the assets within the /bundles folder.
-The license contained within license-code.md is intended to cover the .dll file in the mod root and the config files within the /db folder.
+- The license contained within license-code.md is intended to cover the .dll file in the mod root and the config files within the /db folder.